Gurinderp/Gurinderp/README.md

 <h3>Hello World :earth_americas: :earth_africa: :earth_asia:</h3>
 <h4>:star:My name is Gurinderpreet, or Gurinder for short.:star:</h4>
-<h4>I am a FullStack Developer trained by the UC Davis Coding Bootcamp.
-I began my journey with the MERN stack, but I am currently working on adding skills to my arsenal. :sweat_smile: My current venture includes diversifying my experience with JavaScript and I am also improving my work with Python.</h4>
+<h4>I am a FullStack Developer with a certificate from the UC Davis Coding Bootcamp.
+I began my journey with basic web development - HTML, CSS, and JavaScript - and later enrolled in a bootcamp to learn the MERN stack.
+I am currently working on adding skills to my arsenal. :sweat_smile: </h4>

+<h4>My current venture includes diversifying my experience with JavaScript and I am also improving my work with Python and PHP.</h4>

 <h4>You can find my portfolio <a href="https://gurinder-portfolio.herokuapp.com/">here</a> for more information.</h4>